:: Last updated 5/25/2015 ::

 What's this I hear about a Haunted Mansion movie?

 Which one?
 There's the 2003 film starring Eddie Murphy AND a new production that was announced in July of 2010.
 Disney will be collaborating with writer-director Guillermo del Toro on this new Haunted Mansion film.
+In 2015 - after a long hiatus - the project is active again, with news of casting negotiations.
 Stay tuned for more information.

 Here's more on the 2003 movie: